Communion of Protestant Churches in Europe: History

 In 1973, theologians from major European Lutheran and Reformed churches met at the Swiss conference centre Leuenberg (near Basel) and finalized the Leuenberg Agreement or Leuenberg Concord, an ecumenical document declaring unity through Jesus Christ.
 Under this agreement the churches agree on a common understanding of the Gospel, including elementary agreement on important doctrines including christology, predestination, Eucharist and justification.
 They declare church fellowship, understood as pulpit and table fellowship as well as full communion in witness and service.

-The churches involved were originally joined in an organization called the "Leuenberg Church Fellowship".
+The churches involved were originally joined by an organization called the "Leuenberg Church Fellowship".
 In 2003 this was renamed the "Community (since 2020: "Communion") of Protestant Churches in Europe" as a sign of growing beyond the Lutheran and Reformed traditions, and now includes several Methodist churches.
 Since then, the CPCE has started ecumenical dialogue with Anglican, Baptist, and Orthodox churches.

 In 2006, the CPCE published a statute of church constitution, and in 2011 published new guidelines for churches wishing to join.
 This declaration made clear that "churches wishing to join recognize the ordination and ministry of women ministers in other CPCE churches".